Particular/docs.particular.net/transports/upgrades/amazonsqs-3to4.md

 ## Region

-To specify a region set the `AWS_REGION` environment variable or overload the client factory.
+To specify a region, set the `AWS_REGION` environment variable or overload the client factory.

 snippet: 3to4_Region